didiersmith/steve/chapters/defender-of-the-state.md

 ---

 Sullivan woke up, disoriented, crucified to a shelving rack.
 His head hurt like he was waking up from a two-bottle-of-scotch hangover, and he was pretty sure one of his ribs was broken.
+Hip to be Square by Huey Lewis and the News was playing from a portable stereo in the corner.

 "How did you find us?"
 Stacy II asked again, as she cleaned her nails with a railgun projectile.